There are lots of good reasons to use Scrum to become more Agile. Here are the some of the most popular:

-Using Scrum, new features are developed incrementally in Sprints.
-At the end of each Sprint a potentially releasable Increment of Software/Product is available.
-This enables the product to potentially be released much earlier in the Development cycle enabling benefits to be realised earlier than otherwise may have been possible where we waited for the entire Product to be “complete” before a release.
+Using Scrum, new features are developed incrementally in short Sprints.
+At the end of each Sprint, a potentially usable Increment of product is available.
+This enables the product to potentially be released much earlier in the development cycle enabling benefits to be realised earlier than otherwise may have been possible if we waited for the entire product to be “complete” before a release.

 QualityMaintaining quality is a key principle of development with Scrum.
-Testing occurs every Sprint, enabling regular inspection of the working Product as it develops.
-This allows the Scrum team early visibility of any quality issues and allows them to make adjustments if necessary.
+Testing occurs every Sprint, enabling regular inspection of the working product as it develops.
+This allows the Scrum Team early visibility of any quality issues and allows them to make adjustments where necessary.

-TransparencyScrum development encourage active Product Owner and Stakeholder involvement throughout the Products development.
-Transparency is therefore much higher for key stakeholders, both of the projects progress and of the product itself, which in turn helps to ensure that expectations are effectively managed.
+TransparencyScrum encourages active Product Owner and stakeholder involvement throughout the development of a product.
+Transparency is therefore much higher, both around progress and of the state of the product itself, which in turn helps to ensure that expectations are effectively managed.

-RiskSmall incremental Increments of working Software/Product made visible to the Product Owner and Scrum Team through development help to identify any risks early and make it easier to respond to them.
-The transparency in Scrum development helps to ensure that any necessary decisions can be taken at a suitable time, while it can still make a difference to the outcome.
-Risks are owned by the Scrum Team and they are regularly reviewed (often as part of the Product Backlog).
-The risk of a failed project is reduced.
+RiskSmall Increments of working product are made visible to the Product Owner and stakeholders at regular intervals.
+This helps the Scrum Team to identify risks early and makes it easier to respond to them.
+The transparency in Scrum helps to ensure that any necessary decisions can be taken at a suitable/earlier time, while it can still make a difference to the outcome.
+Risks are owned by the Scrum Team and they are regularly reviewed.
+The risk of a failed initiative is reduced.

-Flexibility/AgilityIn traditional development projects, we write a big specification up front and then tell business owners how expensive it is to change anything, particularly as the project goes on.
-We resist changes and use a change control committee to keep them to the essential minimum.
-This approach often fails as it assumes we can know what we want with 100% clarity at the start of a project (which we usually do not) and that no changes will be required that will make the Product more valuable (which is unlikely with the speed of change in many organisations and markets today).
+Flexibility/AgilityIn traditional product development, we create big specifications upfront and then tell business owners how expensive it is to change anything, particularly as the project proceeds.
+We resist changes and use a change control process to keep change to a minimum.
+This approach often fails as it assumes we can know what we want with 100% clarity at the start of development (which we usually do not) and that no changes will be required that could make the product more valuable (which is unlikely with the speed of change in many organisations and markets today).

 In agile development, change is accepted and expected.
 Often the time scale is fixed and detailed requirements emerge and evolve as the product is developed.
-For this to work, it is imperative to have an actively involved Product Owner who understands this concept and makes the necessary trade off decisions, trading existing scope for new where it adds greater value.
+For this to work, it is imperative to have an actively involved Product Owner who understands this concept and makes the necessary trade-off decisions, trading existing scope for new scope where it adds greater value.

-Business Engagement/Customer SatisfactionThe active involvement of a Product Owner, the high transparency of the product and progress, and the flexibility to change when change is needed, create much better business engagement and customer satisfaction.
-This is an important benefit that can create much more positive and enduring working relationships.
+Business Engagement/Customer SatisfactionThe active involvement of a Product Owner, the high transparency of the product and progress and the flexibility to change when change is needed, create much better business engagement and lead to greater customer satisfaction.
+This is an important benefit that can create more positive and enduring working relationships.

-A Valuable ProductThe ability for requirements to emerge and evolve, and the ability to embrace change help ensure the Scrum Team build the right Product which delivers the anticipated value to the customer or user.
+A Valuable ProductThe ability for requirements to emerge and evolve and the ability to embrace change help ensure the Scrum Team builds the right product which delivers the anticipated value to the customer or user.

-It is all too common in more traditional projects to deliver a “successful” project in IT terms and find that the Product is not what was expected, needed or hoped for.
-In agile development, the emphasis is on building the right product that will deliver the desired value and benefits.
+It is all too common in more traditional projects to deliver a “successful” project and find that the product is not what was expected, needed or hoped for.
+In agile development, the emphasis is placed on building the right product that will deliver the desired value and benefits.

 Speed To MarketResearch suggests about 80% of all market leaders were first to market.
 As well as the higher revenue from incremental delivery, agile development supports the practice of early and regular releases.